I have the best job in the world …helping others to get their dream job!

 My clients have been successful with job offers or places at University at the following:

-Thomson Airways (737 Pilot to Captain and an Office Logistics post), BBC, Dyson, Ernst & Young, KPMG, PwC, NATO, UNICEF, Virgin Atlantic, IBM, Institute of Directors (IoD), HSBC, Nationwide, The World Bank, Oxford University (place to study Mathematics & Computing), Jaguar Land Rover, Amazon, Sky, Time Out, AON, Boots, Halfords, Savills UK (Graduate Surveyor), British Legion, Sport Wales, Welsh Water / Dwr Cymru, TES Global, Liverpool University (place to study Veterinary Medicine), Natural England, Capita, Roche, Network Rail, National Grid, Stobart Air, L3 formerly CTC Wings (Airline Pilot Training), United Lincs Hospitals NHS Trust, Care UK, Electoral Commission, Dept of Education, Office of the Public Guardian, Crown Prosecution Service, West Midlands Police, West Mercia Police, British Transport Police, Humberside Police, RAF Cosford, Camden Council (Graduate Accountant), Birmingham City Council, Coventry City Council Wychavon DC, Doncaster MBC, East Sussex County Council, Orbit Housing, Leeds Beckett University (Senior Lecturer), Birmingham City University, University of Wolverhampton (Senior Lecturer), Coventry University (Data Analyst), University of Warwick (Project Admin), Persimmon, Lovell, Lafarge, NAS/UWT; and, Newman University (place to study PGCE Secondary)
+Thomson Airways (737 Pilot to Captain and an Office Logistics post), BBC, Dyson, Ernst & Young, KPMG, PwC, NATO, UNICEF, Fire and Emergency New Zealand, Virgin Atlantic, IBM, Institute of Directors (IoD), HSBC, Nationwide, The World Bank, Oxford University (place to study Mathematics & Computing), Jaguar Land Rover, Amazon, Sky, Sky News, Time Out, AON, Boots, Halfords, Savills UK (Graduate Surveyor), British Legion, PGA, Sport Wales, Welsh Water / Dwr Cymru, TES Global, Liverpool University (place to study Veterinary Medicine), Natural England, Capita, Roche, Network Rail, National Grid, Stobart Air, L3 formerly CTC Wings (Airline Pilot Training), United Lincs Hospitals NHS Trust, Care UK, Electoral Commission, Dept of Education, Office of the Public Guardian, Crown Prosecution Service, West Midlands Police, West Mercia Police, British Transport Police, Humberside Police, RAF Cosford, Camden Council (Graduate Accountant), Birmingham City Council, Coventry City Council Wychavon DC, Doncaster MBC, East Sussex County Council, Orbit Housing, Leeds Beckett University (Senior Lecturer), Birmingham City University, University of Wolverhampton (Senior Lecturer), Coventry University (Data Analyst), University of Warwick (Project Admin), Persimmon, Lovell, Lafarge, NAS/UWT; and, Newman University (place to study PGCE Secondary)

 I am Civil Service Selection Interview Trained – the “Gold Standard”